-For questions about using insurance debris removal funds for private debris removal work, including burnt trees, please review the Debris Removal Insurance Reimbursement Information.
+Yes.
+For detailed answers to questions about using insurance debris removal funds for private debris removal work, including burnt trees, please review the Debris Removal Insurance Reimbursement Information.

-The City will remove any trees determined to be hazardous that are planted along streets, sidewalks, and other public right-of-way landscape areas within the fire impacted areas.
+Normally, the owner of a lot fronting or adjacent to any portion of a street is responsible for maintaining trees and other landscaping along the street or within the street right-of-way adjacent to their property.
+In the fire-impacted areas, the City will remove any trees determined to be hazardous that are planted along streets, sidewalks, and other public right-of-way landscape areas within the fire impacted areas.
 An arborist hired by the City will evaluate all trees within these areas to determine which trees are regenerating and which are dead or hazardous and need to be removed.
-Removal of hazardous street trees from the City's fire-impacted neighborhoods is planned to be completed by Spring 2019.
+Removal of hazardous street trees from the City's fire-impacted neighborhoods is planned to begin late June and continue through October 2019.
 Property owners may elect to remove burned trees from the planter areas before then to improve access for contractors or for aesthetic reasons.
 A tree removal permit is not required to remove burned trees within the wildfire-impacted areas of the City (Resilient City Overlay district).
 There is no reimbursement should a property owner choose to remove their own trees.

 Who will be responsible for replanting trees along streets and in sidewalk areas?

-Normally, property owners are responsible for trees, shrubs, hedges and other landscaping along streets and in sidewalk areas adjacent to their property.
-Though the City currently does not have a landscaping restoration program, opportunities for assistance with tree replanting and restoration of landscape areas in the public right of way in fire-impacted areas are being explored.
+Property owners are responsible for the replanting of trees, shrubs, hedges and other landscaping along streets and in sidewalk areas adjacent to their property.
+Opportunities for assistance with tree replanting and restoration of landscape areas in the public right of way in fire-impacted areas are being explored by the City, however, the City does not currently does not have a landscaping restoration program.
 Updated information will be provided as it becomes available.
 Property owners who wish to move forward with replanting the area in front of their property are encouraged to do so.
 A list of approved street trees is provided by the City and available at: srcity.org/DocumentCenter/View/7670/Street-Tree-List-PDF Opens a New Window. .
 The City will provide an inspection of the tree once it is planted, upon property owner request.
 This inspection is optional.
 Please call 707-543-3770 to request an inspection.
 A tree removal permit is not required within the wildfire impacted areas of the City of Santa Rosa (Resilient City Overlay District).